-Although SurveyLA field surveys are almost complete, it's never too late to submit information about potential historic resources in your community.
+Although SurveyLA field surveys are complete, it's never too late to submit information about potential historic resources in your community.
 You can provide additional information on a resource already surveyed or let us know about a property we may have missed.

 MyHistoricLA Resource ID Form

 Resources can include individual houses, buildings, sites, structures, objects, cultural landscapes and natural features as well as areas and historic districts (groupings of resources).
 These places may reflect a broad range of themes significant in the city’s history such as architecture, city planning, landscape design, ethnic heritage, residential development, politics, industry, transportation, commerce, entertainment and others.
 Examples of individual historic resources include theaters, religious buildings, social halls, canals and bridges while examples of historic districts, include residential neighborhoods, commercial centers, industrial complexes and college campuses.
 The citywide survey considers all properties dating from about 1865 to 1980.

 Please note: the properties identified through the Historic Resource Identification Form will not be officially designated as "historic," nor will they be automatically considered for historic designation.
 To obtain official local historic designation for a property, you may wish to submit a formal nomination for City Historic-Cultural Monument status.

 In considering which resources(s) to identify, think about the following questions: